mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 Thus, using this sample to pace the initial window can cause the pacing rate to become unnecessarily low.
 Accordingly, the Linux TCP implementation does not pace the first 10 packets (see {{linux}}).
 As a possible improvement, the initial RTT estimate could also be based on a previous connection (temporal sharing) or on another ongoing connection (ensemble sharing) {{?RFC9040}}.

-Since having an accurate RTT estimate is important for pacing also after the initial round trip, delayed ACKs can be detrimental to pacing in two ways: first, by potentially reducing the number of ACKs, they can reduce the sampling frequency; second, by adding delay to the transmission of ACKs, they can worsen the quality of the signal.
+Since having an accurate RTT estimate is important for pacing also after the initial round trip, delayed ACKs can be detrimental to pacing in two ways: first, by potentially reducing the number of ACKs, they can reduce the sampling frequency.
+Second, by adding delay to the transmission of ACKs, they can worsen the quality of the signal.
 Here, QUIC has a benefit over TCP: since a host reports the local delay between data reception and generation of the corresponding ACK, QUIC's RTT calculation can be more precise {{?RFC9000}}.

 ## Mini-bursts and their trade-offs